Exifers/css-loader/README.md

 | **`'camelCaseOnly'`** | `{String}` | Class names will be camelized, the original class name will be removed from the locals           |
 |    **`'dashes'`**     | `{String}` | Only dashes in class names will be camelized                                                     |
 |  **`'dashesOnly'`**   | `{String}` | Dashes in class names will be camelized, the original class name will be removed from the locals |

+If you want more control over exported classnames, you can also provide a function.

 **file.css**